ng-Classic/ng-classic/aio/content/guide/directive-composition-api.md

 ```

 This example declares a custom checkbox component that includes five host directives.
 This
-means that Angular will create six objects each time a `CustomCheckbox` renders— one for the
+means that Angular Classicwill create six objects each time a `CustomCheckbox` renders— one for the
 component and one for each host directive.
 For a few checkboxes on a page, this won't pose any
 significant issues.
 However, if your page renders _hundreds_ of checkboxes, such as in a table, then
 you could start to see an impact of the additional object allocations.
 Always be sure to profile